FerAiwa/ng-score-polygon/libs/score-polygon/README.md

 ## Basic usage

-1. Import the SVGScorePolygonModule in your Angular app.
+1. Import the ScorePolygonModule in your Angular app.
 2. Create your scores, with the following format:

    `{ label: string; score: number; markerImage?: string; }`